Millwall F.C.: History

-Beginnings, Southern League and relocation: 1885–1919
+Beginnings, Southern League and relocation: 1885–1920

 The club was founded as Millwall Rovers by the workers of J.T.
 Morton's canning and preserve factory in the Millwall area of the Isle of Dogs in London's East End in 1885.
 J.T.
 Morton was founded in Aberdeen in 1849 to supply sailing ships with food, the company opened their first English cannery and food processing plant at Millwall dock in 1872 and attracted a workforce from across the country, including the east coast of Scotland, primarily Dundee.
 The club secretary was 17-year-old Jasper Sexton, the son of the landlord of The Islander pub in Tooke Street where Millwall held their club meetings.
-Millwall Rovers' first fixture was held on a piece of waste ground on Glengall Road, on 3 October 1885 against Fillebrook, a team that played in Leytonstone.
+Millwall Rovers' first game was an away fixture held on 3 October 1885 against Fillebrook, a team that played in Leytonstone.
 The newly formed team were beaten 5–0.
+Millwall's first home game was on a piece of waste ground on Glengall Road against St Luke's, on 24 October 1885, which they won 2–1.

 Rovers found a better playing surface for the 1886–87 season, at the rear of the Lord Nelson pub and it became known as the Lord Nelson Ground.
 In November 1886, the East End Football Association was formed, along with the Senior Cup Competition.
 Millwall made it to the final against London Caledonians, which was played at Leyton Cricket Ground.
 The match finished 2–2 and the teams shared the cup for six months each.
 Millwall won the East London Senior Cup at the first attempt.
 The club also won the cup in the following two years, and the trophy became their property.